rmasci/tcpscan/README.md

 72.30.35.9 80 Open 80.61ms
 ```
 Formats it as just plain text to which you can grep, awk, sed etc. over.

+# Credits
+Tcpscan would not be possible without thanks to the Go Authors and to the following packages:

+	"github.com/360EntSecGroup-Skylar/excelize"
+	"github.com/rmasci/gotabulate"
+	"github.com/tevino/tcp-shaker"
+	"github.com/brotherpowers/ipsubnet"
+   "github.com/spf13/pflag"